 The real-time values on the right show the actual values for the car.
 Even though the real values show different numbers for each wheel, they are actually balanced because the car is not sitting on flat terrain.

 Because road surfaces are not perfectly flat, a car needs a suspension system of springs and dampers to allow each wheel to dynamically extend and retract to keep the wheels on the road.
-The problem is that you need the suspension to be rigid enough to prevent the car from bobbling around, while soft enough to handle bumps and to lean in for sharp turns.
-As a general rule, start off with settings as soft as possible and raise as needed.
+The problem is that you need the suspension to be rigid enough to prevent the car from bobbling around and delaying recovery, while soft enough to handle bumps and to lean in for sharp turns.
+As a general rule, start off with settings as soft as possible and raise to tighten handling.

 Fast bump and rebound

 The fast bump and rebound settings affect how the dampers compress and extend due to sudden jolts.
-They are important because they affect the dampers' ability to take bumps without adversely affecting the car's handling.
-The tracks are a lot bumpier than they look, and entering a corner over a bump can make the wheel deflect off of the ground and cause a loss of grip.
+They are important because they affect the dampers' ability to take bumps while maintaining grip.
+The tracks are a lot bumpier than they look, and entering a corner over a bump can make the wheel deflect off of the ground and cause a loss of grip, which reduces turning for the front and decreases stability for the rear.
 More subtly, bumps affect the ride height of the car as it drives since the dampers are being compressed.
-However, each wheel is not hitting the same bump at the same time, which changes the relative height difference between the front and back (i.e. the rake angle).
-This causes aerodynamic effects that influence the overall handling of the car.
+However, each wheel is not hitting the same bump at the same time, which changes the relative height difference between the front and back (i.e. the rake angle), and influences the overall handling.
 You want the front end of the car to be lower than the rear, but the front will hit bumps before the rear, which will cause the front to start rebounding first, creating a moment when the front will be higher than it should relative to the rear.

 A stiffer fast bump makes the car shakier to drive, worsening wheel contact with the ground if it is too stiff.
-However, if the damper compresses too easily from bumps, it will make handling less consistent.
-Fast rebound is needed to prevent the dampers from bouncing back too quickly after a bump, which can cause the wheels to hit the ground and bounce, which also makes the ride shakier.
+However, if the damper compresses too easily from bumps, it will make handling less consistent due to unbalancing the suspension or reducing available travel for turns.
+Fast rebound is needed to prevent the dampers from bouncing back too quickly after a bump, which can cause the wheels to hit the ground and bounce.
 Too stiff, and the dampers will not rebound fast enough before the next bump, which will compress the dampers more and more with each successive bump until it can no longer absorb the next bump.
-It is also important to ensure that the rear compresses less and rebounds faster than the front to keep the ride height consistent, so I suggest settings of 3,6 for the front, and 5,4 for the back.
-You should also consider a higher ride height if the car has a hard time handling bumps.
+It is also important to ensure that the rear compresses less and rebounds faster than the front to keep the ride height consistent, so I suggest settings of 4,7 for the front, and 6,5 for the back.
+You should also consider a higher ride height and/or softer springs if the car has a hard time handling bumps.